tsukhu/nxplorerjs-microservice-starter/README.md

 * How do I change to the pino logging framework instead of bunyan

-Switch over to the [pino](https://github.com/tsukhu/express-microservice-starter/tree/pino) branch for that implementation (WIP - graphql branch)
+Switch over to the [pino](https://github.com/tsukhu/express-microservice-starter/tree/pino) branch for that implementation

 ### Credits